beste-oztop/vasp-gpu-resource-data-analysis/README.md

 This is the repository for Resource Utilization Analysis on GPU Jobs Running on Perlmutter, with a specific focus on VASP (Vienna Ab initio Simulation Package) jobs from March 2025.

 ## Overview
-This analysis contains various scripts and functions to analyze GPU resource utilization, focusing on VASP jobs.
+This analysis contains various scripts and functions to analyze GPU resource utilization, as well as power consumption of VASP GPU jobs.
 The analysis includes plotting functions, data processing, and performance metrics.
-We also provide insights into AI performance metrics and roofline analysis.
+We provide insights into AI performance metrics and roofline analysis.
+We also provide a prediction framework for maximum GPU and GPU memory utilization, and the average power consumption of VASP GPU jobs using their job submission parameters.

 ## Dataset Characteristics
-We limit our analysis to VASP jobs that ran on regular and premimum GPU nodes on Perlmutter from MArch 2025.
+We limit our analysis to VASP jobs that ran on regular and premimum GPU nodes on Perlmutter from March 2025.
+Using our analysis and prediction methods, one can extend our findings to other GPU applications and workloads.

-The dataset includes:
+Our dataset includes:
+- Accounting job data for GPU jobs from Slurm, and,
-- GPU utilization metrics from NVIDIA Data Center Management Tool (DCGM)
+- GPU utilization metrics from NVIDIA Data Center Management Tool (DCGM).
-- Accounting job data for GPU jobs from Slurm

-Total number of VASP jobs included in this analysis: 32322 Utilization statistics:
+The total number of VASP jobs included in this analysis is **32322**.
+Resource utilization statistics overview:
 - Memory range: 229902 - 34485300 MB
 - GPU range: 4 - 600 GPUs
 - Node range: 1 - 150 nodes